williamc6272/sep10-freedom-project/tool/learning-log.md

 ---

-### 3/23/26:
+### 3/23/26: Learning Log 4
 * Things you tried / progress you made
   * Learned that A-Frame is built using HTML and works directly in the browser.
   * Created a basic <a-scene> to understand how 3D scenes are structured.
   * Added simple primitives like <a-box> and <a-sphere> to test how objects appear.
   * Experimented with changing attributes like position, color, and size in HTML.
   *Learned that primitives are simple versions of 3D objects made for beginners.
 * Challenges
   * At first, the scene looked empty and I didn’t understand why nothing was showing.
   * It was confusing at first to understand how objects appear in the scene.